nejoshi/puppet-devbox/README.md

 ## Requirements
 * Puppet 2.6.0 and later
-* Ubuntu 11.04 Desktop (works on both 32-bit or 64-bit)
+* Ubuntu 11.10 Oneiric Ocelot Desktop (works on both 32-bit or 64-bit)

 ## Instructions (VirtualBox)
-1. Create VM and install Ubuntu 11.04 Desktop through the ISOs (downloadable at <http://www.ubuntu.com>).
+1. Create VM and install Ubuntu 11.10 Oneiric Ocelot Desktop through the ISOs (downloadable at <http://www.ubuntu.com>).
 2. Whilst installing Ubuntu from the ISO, note down the username you used (or if you want to use the default for this Puppet script, it's `ubuntu`).
 3. After booting into Ubuntu, install Guest Additions by going to the VirtualBox Device menu and selecting "Install Guest Additions".
 4. After installing Guest Additions, reboot.